zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/create-kitties.md

 :arrow_right: Using the Randomness trait in a helper function.

-:arrow_right: Adding and using `StorageMap` items to a pallet.
+:arrow_right: Adding `StorageMap` items to a pallet.

 ## Steps